ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - It's an uniform interface that simplifies and decouples the architecture, which enables parts to evolve independently.

-Because it's the most human-friendly paradigm it's the more used.
+Because it's the most human-friendly paradigm it's the most used.
 But beware!
 It's maybe not the best choice regarding you true needs.

 ----